The Skyscraper Link Building Technique in 3 Steps

 Find content with the most shares using WebSite Auditor

 Do you want to find content that also became popular on social media?
+Can the skyscraper technique work on the likes of Facebook?
 You can do it with WebSite Auditor's Pages dashboard.

 First, you'd need to launch WebSite Auditor and create a project for the site you'd like to find popular posts on, e.g., a competitor's site.
 Note that it'll probably be more useful to create the project for a specific directory or subdomain on the site, such as www.website.com/blog or blog.website.com.